gauthiier/nettime/docs/index.md

 * Nettime archive (1995-2016) is publicly available in the legacy [mbox](http://www.qmail.org/man/man5/mbox.html) format at the following address: [http://nettime-survey.xyz/arch/nettime-l-2016-12-31.mbox.tar.gz](http://nettime-survey.xyz/arch/nettime-l-2016-12-31.mbox.tar.gz) (archived 31/12/2016)
 * Nettime archive (1995-2016) is publicly available in json format at the following address: [http://nettime-survey.xyz/arch/nettime-l-2016-12-31.json.gz](http://nettime-survey.xyz/arch/nettime-l-2016-12-31.json.gz) (archived 31/12/2016)

-Also, consistent with the ‘90’s-era origins of the Nettime list, our survey aesthetically resembles a web 1.0 report and does not allow for much interaction (static page).
+Also, consistent with the ‘90s’-era origins of Nettime, our survey aesthetically resembles a web 1.0 report and does not allow for much interaction (static html page).
 This was deliberate ;-)

 #Further Research

 To our mind the content of the posts and conversations in Nettime is, in fact, what makes this list of particular interest from the perspective of new media studies.
 Our survey is, of course, limited in scope and could have featured a much deeper (and perhaps more scientific) analysis of the list.
 To this end, here are a couple of points that may be worked on:

-* It seems that a thorough time analysis of the list would prompt interesting question has to do with periodizing the ‘eras’ or ‘times of Nettime’, in terms of who were the main contributing figures in different periods and how might they have clustered into specific cohorts.
+* It seems that a thorough time analysis of the list would prompt interesting question having to do with periodizing the ‘eras’ or ‘times of Nettime’, in terms of who were the main contributing figures in different periods and how might they have clustered into specific cohorts.
+However, given the fact that subscriptions dramatically diminished in the last decade, the vigourous times of Nettime may not signify the emergence of new cohorts (with perhaps different discourses) so much as changing dynamics within an existing one.

 * Performing a discourse analysis on the content of the messages may also shed light into Nettime's periods.
-For instance, we know that media-arts-centered debates took place on the list at different times.
-Would it be possible to periodises these instances and compare their advent, for example, with the more activist-type dialogs that seemed the pervade the list in all epochs?
+For instance, we know that media-arts-centered debates took place on the list at different times (we are very interested on these).
+Would it be possible to periodise these instances and compare their advent, for example, with the more activist-type dialogs that seem the pervade the list in all epochs?

 * Dialogical clusters may be extracted and analysed to foreground the possible various 'cliques' that may, by habit, form depending on the subject at hand.
 Coupling this type of analysis with the previous discourse analysis could potentially produce an interesting index of the list.

 #Nettime Surveyors

-David Gauthier, Marc Tuters and Geert Lovink
+David Gauthier and Marc Tuters.
+Special thanks to Geert Lovink for is insights.